Amber-MD/AmberClassic/README.md

 # Execution speed

 Force field evaluation is still slow compared to many other codes.
-This project thus focusses on systems where other parts of the simulation (such as QM, RISM, or Xray/Cryoem restraints) are the bottleneck, so that force field speed is not the limiting component.
+This project thus focusses on systems where other parts of the simulation (such as RISM or Xray/Cryoem restraints) are the bottleneck, so that force field speed is not the limiting component.

 # Building the code